SPANDigital/presidium/content/_key-concepts/01-what-it-is.md

 title: Inside Presidium
 ---

-It's a static website generator with fancy Javascript for navigation and bells a whistles. but its good enough for most uses.
-We keep it static to make it easy to publish using github as a platform. you don't need to ask permission or get a server setup. you can do it now, today.
+Presidium at face value is simply a static website generator built on Jekyll that includes React components for features like navigation and search.
+Using this model Presidium optimizes for the common case, where users ultimately want to start publishing their content quickly and painlessly.
+Being static allows Presidium to make the job of publishing easier - you don't need to provision a server, you can host your documentation in a matter of seconds on Github Pages.

-Its more than a framework.
+However, its more than a framework.
 Its a framework built around a process.
-Yes it's opinionated, but its good enough, and who wants to spend time documenting code?
+And, yes it's opinionated, but informed - who wants to spend time documenting code?
 Software documentation that doesn't suck is not just a tagline.